 While in the Sections/Features view of the Strategic Roadmap you can assign both Sections and Features to specific Releases.

-Hover over the release you would like to assign to, and you’ll see the “+” icon for assigning features.
+Hover over the release you would like to assign the items to, and you’ll see the “+” icon for assigning features.

 - Click on the “+” button and select which Sections/Features which you like to assign to that Release.